 When the body does not intake enough oxygen, it can affect many major systems.
 Left unmanaged, the symptoms of COPD can significantly worsen and increases risk of heart disease, lung cancer, stroke, high blood pressure, and mental illnesses, such as depression.

 Participants in the Pulmonary Rehab program meet every Monday, Wednesday, and Friday for 35-minute sessions.
 Each participant's physical activity plan is developed and individualized based on what they are capable of handling.
 In 10 minute segments, participants use various equipment, including treadmills, airdyne bicycles, rowers, nusteps, ellipticals, and arm ergometers.
-Jan Pistole, RN, CEN works with participants to set goals and recommend rates on each machine that fall within their tolerance.
+Gloria Deffenbaugh, RN works with participants to set goals and recommend rates on each machine that fall within their tolerance.
 Oxygen is provided for participants needing support while exercising.

 Through the program, participants work to improve endurance and muscle strength, which in turn improves the quality of life.
 Oximetry and cardiac monitoring are performed during exercise, and weight is monitored weekly.
 This data allows staff and physicians to individualize and modify each participant's plan and ensure goals are safely met.

-Coordinator Jan Pistole and her staff get to know each participant intimately, so they understand each person's lifestyle and how that plays a role in managing their conditions.
+Coordinator Gloria Deffenbaugh and her staff get to know each participant intimately, so they understand each person's lifestyle and how that plays a role in managing their conditions.
 Participants also get to know each other closely in the fun, friendly environment in Pulmonary Rehab.

 That depends.
 Insurance providers prefer to keep patients out of the hospital and manage their conditions at home.
 We recommend communicating closely with your provider and insurance, who can help determine if pulmonary rehab is considered medically necessary.